Duran-FerrerM/evoflux/README.md

 CLL gene expression data is available EGAS00001000374 and EGAS00001001306.
 ChIP-seq datasets are available from Blueprint https://www.blueprint-epigenome.eu/ under the accession EGAS00001000326.
 Matched WES and WGS are available under accessions EGAS00000000092 and EGAD00001008954 respectively.

+## Citation
+If you use any data or code derived from this study, please cite:<br />
+Gabbutt and Duran-Ferrer, et al 2025.
+Our pre-print version can be found [here](https://www.medrxiv.org/content/10.1101/2023.11.10.23298336v2)

 ## Contact
 If you have any question, comment or suggestions please contact me at: *maduran@recerca.clinic.cat* :-)